 You may see more skin tags if you have any of these conditions, but having a skin tag doesn’t necessarily mean you’ll develop any one medical condition.

 Small skin tags are usually considered to only pose cosmetic concerns.
-As they enlarge, though, skin tags may be prone to irritation.
+Larger skin tags may be prone to irritation.
 They can also get caught on clothing and other items, such as jewelry, which can make them bleed.

-As a rule of thumb, see a dermatologist if you develop any unusual growths on your skin.
-The situation may be more urgent if a skin growth dramatically increases in size or changes its shape and color in a short amount of time.
+As a rule of thumb, visit a dermatologist if you develop any unusual growths on your skin or notice any changes in your skin growths.

 If you don’t already have a dermatologist, our Healthline FindCare tool can help you connect to physicians in your area.